team-pororo/4393S/README.md

 # 4393S (Team Pororo) v5 Full Codebase

 This is our full codebase for our VEX robot "Xx_Dale_xX".
-Well commented, intelligently organized, and concise design... what's not to love?
+Well commented, intelligently organized, and concise design...* what's not to love?
 You can thank our designated code monkey @wesleycha for all this code.

+(*Well, it *used* to be all those things.
+Some late nights of rushed features have thrown some of that out the window...)

 # Our Season So Far